General Information on Vasculitides & Article reviews

 ||No precise estimation (chronic disease and wide geographical differences); around 4 in Minnesota in mid 2000s

 Because research on vasculitides is a rapidly moving field, we do not intend to provide here more information on pathogeny, treatments and outcomes of vasculitides.
 This would be rapdily outdated and potentially misleading for physicians and/or patients.
 Excellent reviews are regularly published and will be cited below on this page.
 Attending the Annual CanVasc conferences and lectures given by its members is another very valuable option to update your knowledge on this topic! (see meetings page ).
 You can also visit other websites on vasculitis (see links page ).

 NOTE: Due to copyright policies, we can not directly provide here the full texts of the commented articles.
 Links will lead you to the Journal pages of the articles, where you will be able to get acces to them, through a single article purchase or through your own subscriber account or that of your institution.
 In case of major, vital and urgent need to get access to one of the articles, you still may try to contact us by email if you have no other options.

-The FDA approves mepolizumab (300 mg SC monthly) for EGPA
+The FDA and HC approved mepolizumab (300 mg SC monthly) for EGPA

-The FDA approved on December 12th, 2018, the use of mepolizumab to treat adults with EGPA, based on the results of the MIRRA trial.
-Let's follow on this now with the Canadian institutions, Health Canada then in every province and with the drug insurance companies. - CPx 09 Feb 2019.
+The FDA approved on December 12th, 2017, then Health Canada on July 17th, 2018, the use of mepolizumab to treat adults with EGPA, based on the results of the MIRRA trial.
+Let's follow now on the coverage options in every province and with the drug insurance companies. - CPx 09 Feb 2019.

 The FDA approves rituximab for maintenance in GPA and MPA!